Facebook-f Instagram Linkedin

 Emergency and Critical Care

-The Improve ECC Membership Preparation Program is designed to help you consolidate your knowledge in emergency and critical care, get you ready to sit your ANZCVS Membership exams – and get you on the path to becoming the next future critical care specialist!
+Our ECC Membership Preparation Program is designed to take your emergency and critical care skills to the next level and will help to get you ready to sit your ANZCVS Membership exams.

 Course Highlights

-• Opening online webinar sessions with 2 of Australia & New Zealand's leading ECC authorities
+• Opening webinar with two of Australia & New Zealand’s leading ECC authorities

-• Live follow up specialist tutorials for each module (also recorded and available on the learning platform)
+• Live tutorials with specialist for each module (are recorded and available on demand)

 • Duration: 15 months